algodynamics-iiith/elm-dsview/Readme.md

     - Queues
     - Lists

+- Add an attribute which allows the user to add multiple indices, for now the `xlabel` attribute is utilized to do the same, which only adds one label to the visualization.

 ## Attribution
 This package is essentially an extension of [elm-dagre](https://package.elm-lang.org/packages/goyalarchit/elm-dagre/latest/).
 Many thanks to the contributors of the package.